chexxor/purescript-browser-server-web-app/notes.md

 Notes:
 - An HTML page as a whole entity is not dynamic, but components in its body are.
 We need to define these two things separately, then, such that a `HTML` is dynamic, not `HTMLPage`, the page in which it's mounted.
 - These elements can become quite complex and managing the complexity can be quite difficult.
 A helpful tool to mitigate this problem is a type-checker which checks references between HTML and JavaScript.
 Such a tool is implemented by parsing an `HTML` string or by writing both the HTML and its supporting JavaScript in the same language.
+- There is a variety of ways to make an `HTML` value using PureScript -- VirtualDOM, StaticDOM, Mustache templates -- so we can't presume a certain tool was used to make it.

 For the purposes of this project, a client-server HTML rendering system, a dynamic HTML component needs the following attributes:
 - Two rendering targets - an HTML file for a browser-requested page, and a DOM creator/hydrator for an in-browser app patching an existing `HTMLDocument`.